 - Matsuda in Death Note: The Abridged Series (kpts4tv): "WHO'S STUPID NOW, STUPID!"

 - The Columbine High shooters are sometimes falsely portrayed as this.
-Many other school shooters, both before and after, were (sometimes) this trope to a T. There's also the 2007 Virginia Tech shooter Seung Hui Cho.
-His videos that he mailed to NBC directly stated that this was his motive (although, the truth is that Cho was severely mentally ill and his motive had little basis in reality).
+Many other school shooters, both before and after, were this trope to a T. There's also the 2007 Virginia Tech shooter Seung Hui Cho.
+His videos that he mailed to NBC directly stated that this was his motive.

 - Countries often get a taste of this after being humiliated one time too many in the last war.